cloudpilot-emu/cloudpilot-emu.github.io/README.md

 and supports PalmOS up to version 4.x.
 Cloudpilot is based on the original POSE emulator.

-Currently, both Palm V and Palm m515 devices are supported.
+Currently, Palm V, Palm m515 and Palm IIIc devices are supported.
 Cloudpilot can be run as a web page or as a mobile app on phones and tables.
 The list of features includes

  * Realistic emulation of timers and device speed
  * Continuous state saves --- emulation resumes if the page or app is reloaded
- * Direct installation of .prc and .pdb files
+ * Direct installation and export of .prc and .pdb files
  * Export and import snapshot files
  * Switching between multiple emulation sessions
  * Audio emulation